 What is a foam roller?

 And how you use them, well, there are also a variety of ways.
 But the primary use is for muscular release, specifically self-myofascial trigger point release.
-Release is achieved by laying on the roller in a variety of positions, and rolling yourself back and forth.
-The goal is to apply targeted pressure to specific muscles in your back, legs, sides, abs and so on.
+The release is achieved by laying on the roller in a variety of positions and rolling yourself back and forth.
+The goal is to apply targeted pressure to specific muscles in your back, legs, sides, abs, and so on.

 To really understand how foam rollers work, we’ve got to understand release